-You're on your sixth video call of the week.
-It's only Tuesday afternoon.
+You're on your sixth video call of the week, and it's only Tuesday afternoon.
 The format of this virtual meeting is the same as the last one.
 Someone opens the meeting and talks for a while.
-Then someone else jumps in and gives their questions and two cents.
+Then someone else jumps in to ask questions and give their two cents.

 Two-thirds of the way in, you realize you haven't contributed once — the same as the last six meetings.
 You try not to check social media.
 You miss a topic shift.
 Someone finally says, "Ok, does everyone understand next steps?"
 You don't, because you're disengaged, and no one has made any effort to bring you in.
 As far as you're concerned, remote meetings suck.
-The downside of technology.